EPCCed/archer2-intro-package/_episodes/02-system-overview.md

 to query your project quota on the work file system you could use:

 ```
+cd /work/t01/t01/auser
-lfs quota -hg t01 /work/t01
+lfs quota -hp $(id -g) .
 ```
 {: .language-bash}
 ```
-Disk quotas for group t01 (gid 1001):
+Disk quotas for prj 1009 (pid 1009):
   Filesystem    used   quota   limit   grace   files   quota   limit   grace
-           /fs3  17.24T      0k  21.95T       - 6275076       0 10000000       -
+           .
+2.905G      0k      0k       -   25300       0       0       -
+pid 1009 is using default block quota setting
+pid 1009 is using default file quota setting
 ```
 {: .output}

-(Remember to replace `t01` with your project code.)
+(Remember to replace `t01` with your project code and `auser` with your username.)
 The `used` column shows how much space the whole project is using and the `limit` column shows how much quota is available for the project.
 You can show your own user's use and quota with:

 ```
 lfs quota -hu auser /work/t01